lando/symfony/examples/symfony-defaults/README.md

 # Should use the default database connection info
 lando mysql symfony -e quit

-# Should use bee 1.x-1.x by default
-lando bee version | grep "Bee for Symfony CMS" | grep "1.x-1.x"

 # Should use composer 2 by default
 lando ssh -s appserver -c "/bin/sh -c 'NO_COLOR=1 composer -V'" | grep "Composer version 2."
 ```